its-webhosting/wordpress-github-updater/README.md

 ### `match_releases` Values

-`match_releases` defaults to an empty string, which causes the plugin to consider only the latest published, stable release (the one at `${REPO_URL}/releases/latest`) for upgrading.
+`match_releases` defaults to an empty string, which causes the plugin to consider only the latest published, stable release for upgrading.
+This is the same release that is available at `${REPO_URL}/releases/latest`

-`match_releases` can be a comma separated list of case-sensitive keywords in the table below, with the latter keywords overriding earlier ones:
+`match_releases` can be a comma separated list of case-sensitive keywords in the table below, with keywords occurring later in the list overriding earlier ones:

 | Name           | Description                                                 |
 |----------------|-------------------------------------------------------------|